Laryngeal cancer (laryngeal carcinoma): Find info & doctors

 Leading Medicine Guide Editors

-Laryngeal cancer is the name given to a malignant tumour located in the larynx.
-It is the most common cancer of the head and neck and is also known as laryngeal carcinoma or laryngeal tumour.
-Malignant tissue proliferation mainly affects men over 65.
-Laryngeal cancer can sometimes cause a loss of the voice.
+Laryngeal cancer is the name given to a malignant tumor located in the larynx.
+It is the most common cancer in the head and neck area and is also known as laryngeal carcinoma or laryngeal tumor.
+The malignant tissue growth mainly affects men over 65.
+Laryngeal cancer can sometimes cause loss of voice.

-You can find more information about laryngeal cancer and doctors for the treatment of laryngeal cancer below.
+Further information on laryngeal cancer and doctors for the treatment of laryngeal cancer can be found below.

 ICD codes for this diseases: C32